 Military members are held to a higher standard than civilians.
-You must maintain a certain level of fitness, you must have professional bearing at all times, and you cannot abuse alcohol or illegal drugs.
+You must maintain a certain level of fitness, you must have a professional bearing at all times, and you cannot abuse alcohol or illegal drugs.
 Failing to do these things can be extremely detrimental to your career.

-Credit reports and Security Clearances
+Credit Reports and Security Clearances

-Military members are required by the UCMJ to pay their debt
+Military Members are Required by the UCMJ to Pay Their Debt

 As a military member, you know that you are required to pay your debts.
 If you didn’t know this, it is spelled out for you in Article 134 of the Uniform Code of Military Justice (UCMJ).